Kwuasimoto/rolling-ta/README.md

 | ------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | pytest | ![Coverage](https://img.shields.io/badge/coverage-98%25-brightgreen)<div style="border-left: 1px solid; height: 20px; margin: 0 10px; margin-top: 8px; display: inline-block;"></div>![Passing](https://img.shields.io/badge/passing-100%25-brightgreen) |

+### **Primary Errors (to be fixed at some point)**

+**Does not support intra timestep updates**: </br>
+The update functions for the indicators are not intelligent _yet_, they do not know if the new data being processed is a terminated candle.
+If you're working with a 1 minute timeframe, and you update SMA (example) 5 times within a minute, the last 5 values of the SMA will be within that TimeFrame.
+This will have to be handled on your end until I'm requested to, or deem it necessary to implement this into the code.
+Happy Trading 🤓

 ## TOC

 - [Project Description](#project-description)